-In addition to stressing each of the risks discussed in sections C.1 to C.5 above individually.
-The company also examined a number of scenarios in which several different stresses were combined.
+In addition to stressing each of the risks discussed in sections C.1 to C.5 above individually, the Company also examined a number of scenarios in which several different stresses were combined.
 The most strenuous of these scenarios was a severe recession stress which combined falling sales with market stresses and higher lapses.
-Even in this scenario, solvency coverage only fell below 112% in year 5 and there was no allowance for expense reductions or contingency plans that might lessen the effect of such a stress.
+In this scenario the Company's assets remained above the SCR.
+Management actions are required to be taken in such a scenario in accordance with the Company's Risk Appetite Statement and Recession Scenario Contingency Plan.